thesircle/cq-policy/README.md

 * Salary will be reviewed annually and amount of increment will depend on employee’s track record and/or JPS.
 * Advance salary up to a maximum of 50% of the provident fund deducted from the employee’s account can be taken under certain circumstances only after the approval of management.
 #### For group FIB:
-Salary can be transfered on monthly(Usually 1st of next month) or weekly(Usually Mondays) basis.
+Salary can be transfered on monthly basis (Usually 10th to 15th of next month).
+For example, you worked from Jan 1st to Jan 31st.
+Your salary of this duration will be transferred to  you between Feb 10th to Feb 15th.

 Provident fund
 --------------